 Eye tracking is used by linguistic researchers to investigate human language development, language skills, and reading behavior.
 It is particularly useful in studies involving children who cannot yet speak and are still developing motor and other such skills.

 Eye tracking is used to measure eye movements over single images or other stimulus material (such as video, animation, or text), and as an input-method in preferential looking experiments.
-Reaction times and proportion correct are the most often employed measures of performance.

 Experimental eye tracking data is obtained to investigate topics such as: